Paolo Volonté (Coordinator)

 Paolo Bory studied Sociology (BA) at the Università Federico II di Napoli and Media Studies (MA) at the Università di Torino.
 In 2018 he obtained his PhD in Communication Sciences from the Università della Svizzera italiana (USI), Switzerland.
 His research deals with the history and imaginaries of media and technological change.
 In particular, his work focuses on the history and imaginaries of the Internet and computer networks, on the history of supercomputing and on the narratives of artificial intelligence.
 In the last years he has been Visiting PhD student at CNRS in Paris, and Visiting Postdoc at the Chair of History of Technology of ETH Zurich.

 Stefano Canali is junior assistant professor at the Department of Electronics, Information and Bioengineering.
 His research is based in philosophy of science, with particular interests in the philosophy of medicine, data and technology and with a grounding in scientific and technological practice.
 His current projects investigate the epistemology and ethics of advanced technologies for digital health and personalised medicine, including wearable devices and artificial intelligence.
-Previously, Stefano received his PhD at Leibniz University Hannover as a member of the graduate school “Integrating the Ethics and Epistemology of Scientific Research” and completed a MsC in philosophy of science and science and technology studies at University College London and a BA in philosophy at the University of Milan.
+Before joining Politecnico, Stefano received his PhD at Leibniz University Hannover as a member of the graduate school “Integrating the Ethics and Epistemology of Scientific Research” and completed a MsC in philosophy of science and science and technology studies at University College London and a BA in philosophy at the University of Milan.

-Riccardo Emilio Chesta is a comparative sociologist which work investigates the social and political dimension of expertise, how science and technology interact with democratic processes and the participation of lay people.
+Riccardo Emilio Chesta is a comparative sociologist whose work investigates the social and political dimension of expertise, how science and technology interact with democratic processes and the participation of lay people.
 His research has investigated the politics of expertise on environmental issues, labour mobilizations on digital platforms and the interaction dynamics between scientific experts and social movements in the Covid-19 pandemic.
 Previously, he studied Sociology (BSc) at the University of Trento, Social Sciences (MSc) at the EHESS and ENS in Paris and obtained a PhD in Social and Political Sciences at the European University Institute in Florence.
 He has also been Postdoctoral Researcher at the Scuola Normale Superiore, as well as Visiting Researcher at New York University and the Hebrew University in Jerusalem.
 He is a member of COSMOS – Center on Social Movement Studies at the Scuola Normale Superiore.

 Daniele Chiffi studied Philosophy (Lecce; MA), Logic (ILLC, Amsterdam; MSc) and History of Science (Bari; PhD).
 His areas of specialization are (formal) epistemology, general philosophy of science, non-classical logics, philosophy of medicine.
 His areas of competence are normativity and uncertainty, philosophy of language, clinical reasoning, ethics of science and technology.
 He has been Lecturer and Research Fellow at Tallinn University of Technology, New University of Lisbon, Università di Padova and Università del Salento.
 He spent research periods in Padua, Cambridge, and Paris.